jmcoded0/Endpoint-Detection-Tool-EDT-/documeting.md

 - Integrate additional log sources (cloud services, network devices, endpoint logs)
 - Build custom dashboards for real-time monitoring of critical events
 - Implement automated response workflows for high-priority alerts
 - Explore machine learning-based anomaly detection to enhance threat visibility

-This project closes the loop on a full hands-on SIEM/EDR lab while leaving room for growth toward a more enterprise-grade environment.
+🚀 *From frustration to a live SIEM — this project is proof that persistence pays off.*
 ```